View the Parish Member Engagement Survey (2013) conducted by Gallup.

 We want to keep everyone who visits our campus safe from accidents.
 We ask all volunteers and employees to review these brief safety reminders.

 When you are finished, please enter your name and check the “status” box on the next screen to appear.

 Our Lady of Grace is committed to providing a safe environment for all, especially the vulnerable.
 There is a special diocesan phone line for reporting allegations of sexual abuse by church personnel and volunteers: (516) 594-9063.
 The New York State abuse hotline for all allegations of child abuse can be reached at 1-800-342-3720.

 Further information, including information on the diocesan child protection and safe environment programs to which our parish subscribes can be found on the diocesan website at http://drvc.org/efforts-protect-children-young-people.

-Parish volunteers can find the required Background Check Release and Code of Conduct at the links below.
+Parish volunteers can find the Code of Conduct at the link below.